apple/swift-system/NNNN-swift-system-io-uring.md

 `struct IORing: ~Copyable` provides facilities for

-* Registering and unregistering resources (files and buffers), an `io_uring` specific variation on Unix file descriptors that improves their efficiency
+* Registering and unregistering resources (files and buffers), an `io_uring` specific variation on Unix file IOdescriptors that improves their efficiency
 * Registering and unregistering eventfds, which allow asynchronous waiting for completions
 * Enqueueing IO requests
 * Dequeueing IO completions

-`struct RegisteredResource<T>` represents, via its two typealiases `IORing.RegisteredFile` and `IORing.RegisteredBuffer`, registered file descriptors and buffers.
+`struct IORing.RegisteredResource<T>` represents, via its two typealiases `IORing.RegisteredFile` and `IORing.RegisteredBuffer`, registered file descriptors and buffers.

-`struct IORequest: ~Copyable` represents an IO operation that can be enqueued for the kernel to execute.
+`struct IORing.Request: ~Copyable` represents an IO operation that can be enqueued for the kernel to execute.
 It supports a wide variety of operations matching traditional unix file and socket operations.

-IORequest operations are expressed as overloaded static methods on `IORequest`, e.g. `openat` is spelled
+Request operations are expressed as overloaded static methods on `Request`, e.g. `openat` is spelled

 ```swift
     public static func open(